michaelcjefferson/kamar-listener/README.md

 2. Run listenerService.exe on a machine on the same local network as your instance of KAMAR.
 Click "More Info" --> "Run Anyway" --> "Yes" when prompted, to auto-install the required TLS certificates.
 3. Open a browser and navigate to [https://localhost:8085](https://localhost:8085).
 4. Conigure both a user account for KAMAR Listener and authentication details for Directory Services when prompted.
-5. Open KAMAR, go to Directory Services in the Setup menu, and fill in the required details - instructions for this process are on the Help page.
+5. Open KAMAR, go to Directory Services in the Setup menu, and fill in the required details - instructions for this process are on [the KAMAR Listener Help page](https://localhost:8085/help).
 6. Press Check & Enable to connect Directory Services to the KAMAR Listener app.

 [Detailed set-up instructions below](#setting-things-up).